 During 2008-2018, 63 samples of ECB from different areas were analyzed.
-Their susceptibility to Cry1Ab is shown in Table 5.
+The susceptibility of those from Iberia Northeast to Cry1Ab is shown in Table 5.

 Table 5.
 Susceptibility of O. nubilalis neonates exposed to Cry1Ab as measured by the MIC or response to DC (RDC) for areas tested.